 This was the final time that Lincoln Castle saw a battle!

 13. The castle served as a prison until the late 19th century

-In the year 1747, the castle served a completely different purpose as it as transformed into a prison.
-A 3-story stone building was built and expanded halfway the 19th century.
+In the year 1747, the castle served a completely different purpose as it was transformed into a prison.
+A 3-story stone building was built and expanded halfway through the 19th century.

 The prison regime wasn’t one to be enthusiastic about.
 The prisoners held here weren’t allowed any form of social contact and remained in isolation for the duration of their sentence.